Azure/sql-action/README.md

 - uses: azure/sql-action@v1.2
   with:
     connection-string: # required, connection string incl the database and user authentication information
-    server-name: # optional, name of the Azure SQL Server

     # optional for SQL project deployment - project-file, build-arguments
     project-file: # path to a .sqlproj file